CONSUL OF MEXICO PRESENTS “OHTLI” AWARD TO UNIVERSITY OF WASHINGTON PROFESSOR LAURO FLORES

-The award ceremony took place within the framework of the celebration of 5 de mayo in Seattle.
+The award ceremony took place within the framework of the celebration of Cinco de Mayo in Seattle.
 Professor Flores was joined by members of the University of Washington, other academic institutions in the Northwest, distinguished members of the latino community in the Puget Sound, as well as family members.

 On behalf of the Government of Mexico, Consul Baca highlighted Professor Flores´ achievements throughout his career, including over 35 years as a professor at the University of Washington, an institution from which he has been an invaluable academic and promoter of Mexican, Mexican-American and Latin American culture, literature and art in the Pacific Northwest.